SolaceProducts/terraform-provider-solacebrokerappliance/docs/data-sources/virtual_hostname.md

   :---|:---:|:---:|:---:|:---:
   virtual_hostname|x|||
   A SEMP client authorized with a minimum access scope/level of "global/read-only" is required to perform this operation.
-  This has been available since 2.17.
+  This has been available since SEMP API version 2.17.
 ---

 # solacebroker_virtual_hostname (Data Source)